The Fuzzle database contains many more hits than unique domains.

 that node, the domains that contain that fragment become visible.
 Clicking to all nodes in the figure above would

-render the same figure.
+literally render the figure above.
 It is possible to visualize each fragment separately like for example

 fragment 14.